-- Were there indications of change in return period storms across the models that should be considered in decision making when considering estimates for future precipitation? - What was the magnitude of change for a 100-year return-period storm that should be considered as a part of facility design looking forward?
+- Were there indications of change in return period storms across the models that should be considered in decision-making when considering estimates for future precipitation? - What was the magnitude of change for a 100-year return-period storm that should be considered as a part of facility design looking forward?

-The results of this assessment are shown in the District 2 maps from Figure 15 to Figure 21.
-The three maps depict the percentage change in the 100-year storm rainfall event predicted for the three analysis periods, and for the RCP 8.5 emissions scenario (the RCP 4.5 results are not shown).
+The results of this assessment are shown in the District 6 maps on the following pages, which depict the percentage change in the 100-year storm rainfall event predicted for the three analysis periods and the RCP 8.5 emissions scenario (the RCP 4.5 results are not shown).
 The median model for the state was used in this mapping.
-Note that the change in 100-year storm depth is positive throughout District 2, indicating heavier rainfall during storm events
+Note that the change in 100-year storm depth is positive throughout District 6, indicating heavier rainfall during storm events